Is It Illegal To Check Someone Else’s Credit Report?

 Identity Theft and Credit Card Fraud Trends

-Scam text messages — no, that’s not the U.S. Post Office — have also spiked in recent years, adding to the flood of fraudulent messages.
+There are several potential reasons for the surge.
+More people are turning to digital tools to handle everyday tasks, like shopping and banking.
+At the same time, scam email messages — no, that’s not the U.S. Post Office — have also spiked in recent years.
 And finally, the rise of crypto seems to play a role: The FTC has warned consumers that no reputable utility or creditor will demand payment only in crypto.

 33 Identity Theft and Credit Card Fraud Stats

 Below we do a deep dive into the most common types of fraud: imposters, online shopping scams, fake prizes and sweepstakes, false job opportunities, fictional charities, investment swindles, and more.
-All numbers quoted below are for the first half of 2022.
+All numbers quoted below are from 2023 FTC data.

 1 Imposters: Reports Filed